hbr/coqlib/docs/basics/propositions.md

-We cannot prove `False` but we can convert a proof of `False` (which cannot exist in the global environment, but it could exist by making some inconsistent assumptions) into a prove of anything.
+We cannot prove `False` but we can convert a proof of `False` (which cannot exist in the global environment, but it could exist by making some inconsistent assumptions) into a proof of anything.

     Goal
         forall A:Prop, False -> A.